 If you prefer chocolate frosting, there's a great recipe listed on my chocolate frosted zucchini brownies.
 This is the perfect cake to bake up when you are craving something sweet but don't want a lot of servings.

-It could also be a fun activity to do with the kids.
+This mini birthday cake can be a fun activity to do with the kids.
 The size kind of reminds me of the cakes from the Easy Bake Oven that I used to make with my older daughter.
 Of course, this is a much healthier cake than the mixes we used back then.

-Birthday Mug Cake in Minutes
+Keto Birthday Cake in Minutes

 Each Cake Layer: